 In sewing at large, basting is the process of temporarily holding something in place until the permanent fixation can be completed.
 When sewing garments or bags, temporary basting stitches will be called for to help keep the pieces secured during the final steps of assembly.
 In quilting, basting is used to keep the layers of the quilt sandwich together until the final quilting lines are sewn.

 Similarly in English Paper Piecing, basting is used to temporarily hold the fabric to the papers as the fabric is stitched together.
+(Do you need some papers to practice on, by the way?
+I’ll drop some free printable hexagons right into your inbox here, if you need some to get started.)
 The two most common ways of accomplishing the basting step in EPP utilize thread or glue.

 Thread vs. Glue